apache/pekko/CONTRIBUTING.md

 ### Protobuf

-Akka includes a shaded version of protobuf `3` that is used for internal communication.
+Pekko includes a shaded version of protobuf `3` that is used for internal communication.
 To generate files, run `protobufGenerate`.
 The generated files are put in each project's `src/main/java` and need to be committed.
 The generated files are automatically transformed to use the shaded version of protobuf.

 Generation depends on protoc `3.11.4` being on the path.
 See [protobuf project](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) for installation instructions, and
-[Protobuf.scala](https://github.com/akka/akka/blob/main/project/Protobuf.scala) for details of how to override the settings for generation.
+[Protobuf.scala](https://github.com/apache/incubator-pekko/blob/main/project/Protobuf.scala) for details of how to override the settings for generation.

 ### Pull request requirements